-In re Community Health Systems, Inc. Shareholder Derivative Litigation
+In re Community Health Systems, Inc. S’holder Derivative Litig.

 Landmark Corporate Governance Reforms Achieved in Community Health Systems

-After more than five years of hard-fought litigation, on January 17, 2017, the Honorable Kevin H. Sharp of the United States District Court for the Middle District of Tennessee approved the settlement of In re Community Health Systems, Inc. Shareholder Derivative Litigation.
+After more than five years of hard-fought litigation, on January 17, 2017, the Honorable Kevin H. Sharp of the United States District Court for the Middle District of Tennessee approved the settlement of In re Community Health Systems, Inc. S’holder Derivative Litig.
 The settlement provides for a $60 million cash payment to Community Health and the implementation of pervasive corporate governance reforms.

 The settlement resolves allegations that Community Health’s directors and officers breached their fiduciary duties by developing and condoning a policy in which patients were systematically steered into medically unnecessary inpatient admissions when they should have been treated as outpatients.
 These fraudulent billing practices violated Medicare and Medicaid regulations and caused Community Health to artificially inflate reimbursement payments, ultimately resulting in the company being forced to pay more than $98 million to resolve federal and state investigations into its Medicare compliance practices.

 The action was filed in 2011 by plaintiffs Plumbers and Pipefitters Local Union No. 630 Pension-Annuity Trust Fund and Roofers Local No. 149 Pension Fund.
 After defeating defendants’ motion to dismiss and motion for reconsideration, Robbins Geller and co-counsel pursued vigorous and expansive discovery, ultimately reviewing and analyzing over 2.5 million pages of documents and deposing 35 percipient witnesses to develop the evidence necessary to support plaintiffs’ claims.